12 Common Toaster Mistakes You May Be Making

 Find out 13 more things that are a fire hazard if they’re not cleaned enough.

 Sticking silverware in your toaster

-Don’t worry, we’ve all been there!
-Whether you’re nudging your toast out with a knife or digging out that large crumb with a fork, it’s tempting to stick silverware in your toaster.
-But please—don’t, and especially keep that knife away while the toaster is still warm or plugged in.
-Sticking silverware in a toaster allows the electricity in the toaster to flow through the knife and then to your hand, which can lead to shock (and disappointment).
-Instead, wait for your toaster to cool down completely, then clean it with a brush tool that won’t conduct electricity.
+When you need to remove a slice of bread that’s become stuck or dig out a large crumb, you might thoughtlessly reach for a knife or a fork.
+But please, don’t: Sticking silverware in a toaster allows the electricity in the toaster to flow through the knife and then to your hand, which can lead to shock.
+Instead, unplug your toaster, wait for it to cool down completely, then clean it out with a brush tool that won’t conduct electricity.

 Check out six more kitchen appliance mistakes you didn’t know you were making.